-Loss of Enjoyment of Life: Serious injuries and disabilities not only reduce maritime workers’ capacity to earn a living, they can take away their ability to enjoy life.
-Loss of mobility, constant pain, and lack of physical stamina prevent injured seamen from enjoying many leisure activities or spending time with friends, family, or loved ones.
+Loss of Enjoyment of Life: Serious injuries and disabilities not only reduce maritime workers’ capacity to earn a living, but they can also take away their ability to enjoy life.
+Loss of mobility, constant pain and lack of physical stamina prevent injured seamen from enjoying many leisure activities or spending time with friends, family, or loved ones.

-If you’re a seaman you’ve been injured while on the job, you may qualify for the previously mentioned damages.
+If you are a seaman and you have been injured while on the job, you may qualify for the previously mentioned damages.
 It’s important to understand your legal options and rights before signing any insurance paperwork.
 In fact, signing over rights prematurely is a common mistake that many seamen make.